 Where to hire:

-You can hire bikes at the Seaman’s Home, even if you’re not actually staying there.
+You can hire bikes at the Seamen’s Home, even if you’re not actually staying there.

 Liz is a member of the Content and Relationship Management team at Visit Greenland.
 She has recently completed a Master’s degree in Global Tourism Development, and hopes to continue conducting academic research on cultural tourism in the Arctic.